 Sea kayakers have long known of the multi-day expedition possibilities along Florida’s Big Bend Gulf Coast.
-The area boasts one of the longest and wildest publicly-owned coastal wetlands in the United States, and a striking array of bird and marine life.
-Flocks of white pelicans often zoom past in winter and great egrets dot marshy expanses, white as snowflakes.
-Bald eagles and ospreys entertain with their aerial maneuvers, and in the often clear waters, one can spot crabs, fishes, sea turtles, manatees, cannonball jellyfish and small sharks and rays.
+This remote area boasts one of the longest and wildest publicly-owned coastal wetlands in the United States, and a striking array of bird and marine life.
+Flocks of white pelicans zoom past in winter and great egrets dot marshy expanses, white as snowflakes.
+Bald eagles and ospreys entertain with their aerial maneuvers, and in the often clear waters one can spot fish, sea turtles and small rays in lush meadows of sea grass.